ajsevn/Core-Calculator/README.md

-# Core Model Calculator
+# Core Calculator

 ## Overview
-The Core Model Calculator is a Java-based application integrated with an HTML form.
+The Core Calculator is a Java-based application integrated with an HTML form.
 It calculates various parameters related to a specified core model.
 The parameters include:

 - Core Factors
 - Effective Volume / Core Volume (Ve)